IRL-CT/mobilehri2023/docs/dance_manager.md

 # dance_manager — Documentation

-This document provides a deeper look at the `dance_manager` package: its purpose, components, example workflows and development notes.
+This document provides a deeper look at the `dance_manager` package: its purpose, components, example workflows, and development notes.

 ## Overview